graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 If the _Topics_ for this _Board_ are also queried, then the _DataFetchersDelegateBoardImpl.topics()_ Data Fetcher will be called, to retrieve.
 We'll manage this in the later section.

-As it's a query, and the query type is name _QueryType_ in this GraphQL schema, this query is implemented in the _DataFetchersDelegateQueryTypeImpl_ class:
+As it's a query, and the query type is name _Query_ in this GraphQL schema, this query is implemented in the _DataFetchersDelegateQueryImpl_ class:

 ```Java
 package org.forum.server.impl;